Sumolari/TacticsDS/Readme.md

 Files prefixed `fmaw_` are part of the framework.

+Documentation can be generated using Doxygen with `make doc`.

 ## Tactics DS

 `Tactics DS` is just a demo of the capabilities of `FMAW Framework`.
 It's inspired on Fire Emblem saga and features single and multiplayer modes.
 It's not meant to be a commercial product in any way but an academic example of `FMAW Framework usage`.